3.14.2008

 What is it, obvious day?

 It's clear the AP is trying to outdo CNN at running news that people already know.
-But the AP will lose, because tomrrow CNN is running the entire day's coverage of 9/11, 2001, exactly as broadcast five years ago.
-You can't get more redundant than that, can you?
+But the AP will lose, because tomorrow CNN is running the entire day's coverage of 9/11, 2001, exactly as broadcast five years ago.
+Beat that!
+You can't get more redundant than that.
+And also, that's just weird.

 6.11.2006

-Why you do not want to become my email friend: reason 1
+Why you don't want to be my email friend

 ____,